No one needs an introduction to the famed Tandoori Chicken, believed to have originated during the Indo-Pak partition in Delhi.

 By Vinod Nelson

-A small town boy from Kerala, Vinod is a devoted dad, husband and friend, who has been working for the past 17 years in the humanitarian aid and development sector in Afghanistan.
+A small town boy from Kerala, Vinod is a devoted dad, husband and friend, who has been working for the past 18 years in the humanitarian aid and development sector in Afghanistan.
 He lives in Georgia.
-Vinod is soon to hit 50 and does not see his taste for food or cooking fading away.
+Vinod has hit 50 and does not see his taste for food or cooking fading away.
 He loved to cook even as a teen; he thought it was only because he loved to eat, but with time, realised there was more to it – the soul of breaking bread with friends and family.
 And if they loved it, then would be a bonus.
-Nivedita just turned 12, and she’s soon going to complete year 7.
+His daughter Nivedita just turned 13.